 Yes of course!
 But if they are exfoliating, use them on night one instead of your normal exfoliator so you don’t over-exfoliate your skin.
 I personally use Sand and Sky pink clay (and Aldi’s £3 version!).

-Thank you for reading my blog!
+Thank you for reading my article.
 I wrote it in April 2023 and last updated it in January 2024.
 It's tagged with the category Skincare if you'd like to read more.

 AD: #ad Some of my blogs include affiliate links where I get paid when you click through and buy.
 This doesn't increase the cost you pay.
 My blogs are my point of view and experience.
 I don't promote anything I don't like or believe in.